Governance Documents

 D. Business Gifts and Entertainment Policies

 The giving or receiving of gifts and entertainment can expand and strengthen relationships in everyday business, but they may also cause a conflict of interest or the appearance of a conflict of interest between personal interests and professional responsibilities.
-The following are general guidelines in giving or receiving gifts or entertainment:
+Below are some, but not all, general guidelines in giving or receiving gifts or entertainment.

 The laws of some countries limit gifts and entertainment that can be given to public officials.
 Most, if not all, government agencies strictly prohibit or limit their employees from accepting gifts and entertainment.
 Employees may not give a public official anything of monetary value.

 Each employee must consult with a Vice President or above, the Legal Department or Human Resources when faced with a situation involving either giving or receiving gifts to ensure that they do not violate applicable policy or law.
-Gifts with a value greater than $100 must be disclosed to the Chief Financial Officer and President & Chief Operating Officer.
+Gifts with a value greater than $100 must be disclosed to the Chief Financial Officer.

 E. Business Travel and Expenses

-Employees should familiarize themselves with the Travel and Expense Policy CP 3001 prior to business travel.
-Employees must submit a Travel Request Form to their department’s business travel arranger, who will reserve the travel arrangements.
-The designated travel arranger is only permitted to use Boscov’s Business Travel, Inc., for arrangements and must follow the procedures outlined in the Travel and Expense Policy.
+Employees should familiarize themselves with the Travel and Expense Policy CP 3001 prior to business travel and must follow the procedures outlined in the Travel and Expense Policy.

 While traveling, employees should keep receipts for all incurred expenses for reimbursement.
 Employees who receive a corporate credit card must exercise sound judgment in order to minimize costs and may use the card for business travel expenses only.
 Any noncompliant expenses on the card must be reimbursed to the Company.